Ankouno/SMW-Data/Misc/MWL File Format.md

 ## Data
 ### Level Information
-The first two bytes are the source level number.
-The next four are the secondary level header.
+The first two bytes are the source level number, and after this are the first five bytes of the secondary level header.
+Two more bytes follow these, but appear to be unused for now.

-After this are three bytes with additional primary entrance information.
-The first byte comes directly from the table at $05DE00; the other two are currently unused/unknown.
+Following that are the four bytes of the midway point's data tables.
+A fifth byte follows this but appears to be unused for now.

-Following that are the three bytes of the midway point's data tables.
+After this are three additional bytes from the secondary level header.
+The first two pull from $06FC00 and $06FE00 respectively, while the third one pulls from the expanded level data table at ``read3(read3($05D9A2)+70)``.

 All remaining bytes in this section appear to just be padding for now.